AI Regulatory Tracker

 Clinical Standards High Impact

-APA Issues Health Advisory Warning Against AI Chatbots and Wellness Apps for Mental Health
+APA Issues Health Advisory Warning Against AI Chatbots and Wellness Apps

 American Psychological Association releases health advisory stating that AI chatbots and wellness applications lack scientific evidence and necessary regulations to ensure user safety.
 Advisory warns these technologies may lack scientific validation and oversight, often do not include adequate safety protocols, and have not received regulatory approval.
 Emphasizes that even well-developed generative AI tools lack evidence of effectiveness or safety.
 Calls for randomized clinical trials, longitudinal outcome studies, and federal regulatory action.
 Warns against using these tools as substitutes for qualified mental health professionals.